dji-sdk/Mobile-SDK-Doc/source/android-tutorials/MediaManagerDemo.md

 ### Initializing the UI Elements in MainActivity

-Once you finished the steps above, let's open the "MainActivity.java" file and replace the code with the followings:
+Once you finished the steps above, let's open the "MainActivity.java" file and replace the code with the following:

 ~~~java